GCDigitalFellows/GCDRI_databases/sections/6-commonqueries.md

 	FROM students;
 	```

-	###Challenge:
+	###Challenge #1:
-	* - Write a query that returns 'program' and 'program level' for each record in the 'programs' table *
+	####Write a query that returns 'program' and 'program level' for each record in the 'programs' table.

-4. This filters the records by their value in the "id" field:
+4. In this query, `WHERE` filters the records by their value in the "id" field:
 	```
 	--SHOW ALL FIELDS FOR EACH RECORD IN THE TABLE STUDENTS WHERE THE VALUE OF THE --ID FIELD IS EQUAL TO "3"